 Students who wish to seek visa sponsorship from the University should complete and submit the Request for Visa Sponsorship & Student's Agreement via the following link specific to your programme –

-After submitting the request, students should provide the required documents (see the information in the sections “Send Original Documents” and “Send Photocopies Only” below) to the Global Services Office (GSO).
+After submitting the request, students should provide the required documents (see the information in the sections “Send Original Documents” and “Send Photocopies Only” below) to the Global Engagement Office (GEO).
 As the visa/entry permit application processing may take 8 weeks or even longer, please file your application early.

 |Room 3210, 3/F, Cheng Yick-chi Building|

 *When submitting your documents, please refrain from stapling the documents.
 You may use paper clips or binder clips to hold the documents together.

 - Hong Kong Immigration Department Application Form ID995A (sample attached) for Entry for Study in Hong Kong with all relevant parts completed and signed by the student applicant.
 Please read the Guidebook for Entry for Study in Hong Kong carefully before filling in the application form;

 - The applicant’s recent photo (to be affixed to page 2 of Form ID995A);